 Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
-However, Sylvan’s study skills program in the Missoula region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+That’s where Sylvan’s study skills program in the Missoula region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
 Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
 After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
-Discover for yourself the many ways in which our knowledgeable tutors in the Missoula region can help set your child on the path to success.
+Discover for yourself how our friendly tutors in the Missoula region can help your child accomplish goals and realize his or her potential.

 We Can Help With All Kinds of Study Skills, Including:

 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 This is why our study skills tutors in the Missoula region take a look at the larger picture.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 Our study skills program teaches strategies for smart studying, including:

 - Time management competencies for efficiently managing schedules and coursework.

 - Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

 - Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.